 First prize for the Student Paper Award includes $500 travel voucher, conference fee paid by EDRA, and a one year EDRA student membership.
 Second place prize is a one year EDRA student membership.
 All student award finalists merit recognition in EDRA publications.

 We invite submissions of exemplary environmental design work at a range of scales from urban design, to landscape, to architecture, to interior and industrial design completed by EDRA student members.
-To be eligible for consideration for a student design award you must submit your abstract by the poster submission deadline.
-Design projects should have been completed by January 2017 and should emphasize a link between research and design, demonstrating how an understanding of human interaction, use and experience can inspire excellent environmental design.
+To be eligible for consideration for a student design award authors must submit an abstract by the poster submission deadline.
+Design projects should have been completed by January 2019 and should emphasize a link between research and design, demonstrating how an understanding of human interaction, use and experience can inspire excellent environmental design.

 Those design projects which are accepted for presentation at the conference will have the opportunity to indicate if they wish their project to be considered for this award, and if so, those materials will be judged onsite by the EDRA Awards Committee.